History of the RSMA

 The Association has also helped make possible the reprinting by the University of Iowa Press of two of Suckow's out-of-print texts: The Folks and New Hope.

-More recently, with the establishment of this website, the Association offers access to three of Suckow's short stories, as Adobe PDFs, to make it easier for book clubs or teachers to acquaint new readers with Suckow's work.
+With the establishment of this website, the Association offers access to several of Suckow's short stories, as Adobe PDFs, to make it easier for book clubs or teachers to acquaint new readers with Suckow's work.
+We are also actively working with the Iowa Digital Heritage website to digitize her work.

-In 1996, a plaque was unveiled at Suckow's birthplace in Hawarden, Iowa, and the Association is currently working to help Hawarden buy and preserve this "prairie cottage with the long windows," as Suckow affectionately called it.
+In 1996, a plaque was unveiled at Suckow's birthplace in Hawarden, Iowa, and the Association helped an organization in Hawarden buy and preserve this "prairie cottage with the long windows," as Suckow affectionately called it.
 Please visit our page dedicated to the Birthplace for pictures of its interior, after the renovation.